-The first quarter of the calendar year is my busiest time because many people are evaluating what they need to accomplish and want to complete during the next year.
+The first quarter of the calendar year usually is my busiest time because many people are evaluating what they need to accomplish and want to complete during the next year.
 New Year's Resolutions are often the trigger for the preparation of an estate plan, will or trust.
 I hope you keep me in mind if the subject of Wills or Trusts comes up.
 Typically, my clients fall into one or more of the following categories:

-- People with young children who want to nominate guardians and establish trusts to fund the children's education protect their children. - People who own assets (including real estate, businesses, investments, life insurance and more) and want to control how those assets are managed and distributed in the event of either incapacity or death. - People who want to minimize the loss of their net worth due to the impact of the Probate Court process in the event of their death or incapacity. - People who want to minimize the impact of federal estate taxes on the value of the assets they wish to pass on to others at their death. - People with existing estate plans who want to ensure that everything is still in order and up-to-date.
+- People with young children who want to nominate guardians and establish trusts to fund the children's education protect their children. - People who own assets (including real estate, businesses, investments, life insurance and more) and want to control how those assets are managed and distributed in the event of either incapacity or death. - People who want to minimize the loss of their net worth due to the impact of the Probate Court process in the event of their death or incapacity.